crazko/romanvesely.com/src/_posts/2017/2017-04-01-statie-generate-and-refresh.md

 You can also add a different task to build production ready code - as I did.
 Have a look at the [gulpfile.js of this site](https://github.com/crazko/romanvesely.com/blob/master/gulpfile.js).

-Do you know about anything that can improve aforementioned approach or do you use something completely different?
+Do you know about anything that can improve my approach or do you use something completely different?
 Let me know.

 ## Sources
 - [StaticGen - Top Open-Source Static Site Generators][1]